Castle Bailey Quad

 The prestigious Castle Hill House site is set adjacent to the historic setting of the nearby Oxford Castle.
 The site boundary itself is formed by Bulwarks Lane to the East (which follows the line of the ditch that surrounded the Castle Mound), the Law Centre to the South, New Road to the West, and Canal House (the Master’s residence) to the North.

-The primary driver for the project is to create a connection between the new development and the existing campus.
+The primary driver for the project was to create a connection between the new development and the existing campus.
 It achieves this through a new physical ground-level connection across Bulwarks Lane, as well as continuing the quality and character of the current landscaping with the creation of a new quad at the heart of the proposed development.

 Design Approach